-This study utilizes a neural network model based on transformer architecture, consisting of an image transformer for extracting visual features and a traditional text transformer for language modeling.
+This study utilizes a neural network model based on transformer architecture, consisting of an image transformer for Author et al.: Preparation of Papers for IEEE TRANSACTIONS and JOURNALS extracting visual features and a traditional text transformer for language modeling.
 The structure of the article is based on a basic transformer encoder-decoder structure.
 The encoder is designed to extract visual features from image patches, and the decoder generates character sequences based on the visual features and previous predictions.
 The deep learning model mainly includes three steps: Figure 7 shows the specific structure of the transformer-based deep learning model in this study.